-Pain is arguably the most universal source of faithlessness.
-We blame God for our pain and then deny His existence because we refuse to accept the concept of a God who allows suffering.
-Many people attempt to obscure their response to pain with the facade of apathetic immunity.
-Some are convinced they have overcome pain with a numbness of heart, but they live in disillusionment; their attitude towards pain weakens their ability to handle the rest of their life adequately, and consequently, they have not overcome pain, but have been submersed in its misery while trying not to blink an eye or shed a tear.
+Pain is arguably among the most universal sources of faithlessness.
+Many blame God for their pain and deny His existence because they refuse to accept the concept of a God who allows suffering.
+Many people attempt to hide their response to pain with stoicism.
+Some are convinced they have “overcome” pain with a numbness of heart, but that is disillusionment; their attitude towards pain actually weakens their ability to handle the rest of their life adequately.
+Consequently, the stoic does not overcome pain, but is submersed in its misery.

-When I notice the stoic personality of someone near me, I feel for them.
-I understand their expression of pain, as well as their apathetic countenance—the numbness of heart may seem like the appropriate response when it appears to give us strength, but in actuality, numbness is only the mirage of strength.
-What really lies beyond its scintillation is the schism between bitterness and acceptance.
+When I notice the stoic, I understand their apathetic countenance.
+The numbness of heart may seem like an appropriate response as its verisimilitude is that it gives us inner strength.
+However, in actuality, numbness is only the mirage of strength.
+What really hides behind its facade is the inner pendulum swinging between bitterness and resentment.

 LETTING JESUS INTERVENE

-Feeling numb is not uncommon for people who have experienced heavy trauma, as their traumatic experience seems to leave them without an explanation for all the “why?” questions.
-When we live long enough without an explanation for our pain, our hearts become harder and more difficult to soften because the constant jabs of life causes bruising; sometimes we feel we’ve been battered to the point of no return.
-But I would argue that Jesus will never give us anything we cannot handle without His divine intervention.
-Ask Him to intervene, command it in Jesus name, and watch His power come into fruition with your reality.
-Believe in Him, and let Him show you His unlimited, accessible power through faith.
+Feeling numb is not uncommon for people who have experienced heavy trauma.
+When we live long enough without an explanation for our pain, our hearts become closed and more difficult to soften because the constant jabs of life causes spiritual bruising.
+Sometimes we feel battered to the point of no return.
+But the Bible states Jesus will never give us anything we cannot handle (1 Corinthians 10: 12-13).
+Ask Him to intervene, surrender to Him in Jesus name, and watch His power come into fruition with your reality.

-My hope for you is that you will come to understand the reason why stoicism isn’t a healthy way to live, and that you will choose to walk away from that path, entering the path where Jesus is standing and waiting, instead.
-His love for you is unending, and I imagine you would rather feel your heart overflowing with the unconditional love of God, rather than a numbness of heart, which often times feels like we’re laying on our deathbed, watching out the window of life into a still image of nothingness—weary of the rhythm of our heart stopping, promising us our life is over.
-Numbness of heart is a waste of existence, and we all have so much to offer.
-You are conscious (you are reading this post, after all), and most importantly, you are loved.
-Loved by Jesus.
+My hope for you is that you will come to understand the reason stoicism isn’t a healthy way to live.
+His love for us is unending, and I imagine you would rather feel your heart overflowing with the unconditional love of God rather than a numbness of heart, which often times feels like we’re laying on our deathbed.
+Numbness of heart is a tragedy, and we all have so much to offer.

 TIME TO COME ALIVE

-May these words reach you and inspire you to feel again!
-Don’t spend another waking moment feeling dead inside, but instead, wake up and remember you are loved beyond words.
-Don’t just take it from me, though—talk to Jesus, Himself!
+May these words reach you and inspire you to feel again.
+Remember, you are loved beyond words.
+Don’t just take it from me, though—talk to Jesus, Himself.
 It would be beneficial if you did not pray to Him as if believing He’s trillions of miles away on a throne.
-No—He’s right there beside you, listening ever so intently to every word you say.
-He cares so much to know how He can help you to feel closer to Him.
-Stoicism builds chains to trap your heart in numbness, but feeling His love fills in the space between numbness and self-doubt, exposing the mirage of strength for what it truly is; a mirage—and fulfilling our deepest desire to feel accounted for; to feel like we matter and are seen.
+He’s right here beside you, listening ever so intently to every word you say, and every thought you think.
+Stoicism builds chains to trap our heart in numbness, but feeling His love fills in the space between numbness and self-doubt, exposing the mirage of strength for what it truly is—a mirage—and fulfilling our deepest desire to feel accounted for; to feel like we matter.